 An example of this type of work, discussed at last year's meeting, could be co-sponsoring a panel with the basic course in which the presenters discuss and analyze ways that we are using debate as a problem solving mechanism within our basic courses.
 Another example discussed during the 2014 meeting focused on examining the role of argumentation in heath communication.

 Awards: There will be awards for the top paper, top panel, top student paper, and a new award being introduced this year top mentor.

 Guidelines for submission:

-2. Panels: Individuals proposing panels must complete and use the 2013 CSCA Panel Proposal Request Form available on the CSCA website.
+2. Panels: Discussion panels and paper panels must be submitted using the respective forms located on the CSCA website: www.csca-net.org.
 Panel submissions must also include the following: (a) title, (b) abstract, and (c) a complete list of participants along with their institutional affiliations, contact information (address, e-mail, and telephone), and if they are CSCA Members.

 Procedural: All papers must be submitted electronically using Microsoft Word.
 Documents sent using any other format shall be returned to the sender.
 An e-mail acknowledging receipt of paper and panel proposals will be sent for each submission.

 All media requests must be made at the time of submission.
 Please only request media if it is absolutely essential to your presentation, as media requests will be closely examined before approval.
 Laptop computers will not be made available for presentations.

 Your submission implies that you agree to follow appropriate presentation guidelines if your paper/panel is accepted (i.e., it is generally unacceptable to read your paper to those in attendance).
 Submissions must be received by October 3, 2014.
 Send all submissions electronically to: John Price, University of Kansas, John.Price@ku.edu